apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 ├─/root                 /dev/mapper/ubuntu--vg-ubuntu--lv[/root/scripts/root] ext4    rw,relatime
 ```

-The `/root/scripts/root` directory on the host is mounted to `/root` on the Jenkins container, so at this point I assumed that the same `.rhosts` file may be present on the host too.
-It's possible that it was mistakenly mounted to the Jenkins container or that the admin wanted to configure remote access to Jenkins too at some point.
+The `/root/scripts/root` directory on the host is mounted to `/root` on the Jenkins container, so at this point I assumed that the same `.rhosts` file may be present on the host too under `/root`, which turned out to be true.
+It's possible that it was mistakenly mounted to the Jenkins container or that the admin wanted to configure remote access to the Jenkins container too at some point.

-The `.rhosts` entries indicate that remote connections from `admin.build.vl` and `intern.build.vl` are allowed to login as any user on the server (including `root`).
+The `.rhosts` entries indicate that remote clients from `admin.build.vl` and `intern.build.vl` are allowed to login as any user on the server (including `root`).
 The authentication procedure likely resolves the trusted domains to IP addresses using the PowerDNS server and check if the connection request comes from them.

 Since the `admin.build.vl` record doesn't exist in the PowerDNS database and `intern.build.vl` resolves to `172.18.0.1`, it means that passwordless logins are only allowed from `172.18.0.1`, which is the host itself.